wongcyrus/AWSAcademyLearnerLabIde/README.md

 ## List of pre-installed Tools
 1. Chocolatey Package Manager
-2. SSH Server (Use the same login confidential for RDP and it uses "vockey" from Learner Lab)
+2. SSH Server (Use the same login confidential for RDP, and it uses "vockey" from Learner Lab)
 3. The latest AWS CLI.
 4. Python 3
 5. Oracle JDK